surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 ## View Dashboard

-After login into AcuBi HomePage Click on Dashboard section. it consist of list of dashboa
+After login into AcuBi Home Page Click on Dashboard section. it consist of list of dashboards and reports saved under Tag Structure.

- Click on any Dashboard to view it. it will display the dashboard layouts and global filters used in the dashboard reports.
+ - to view existing dashboard click on Dashboard name. it consist of number of layouts used and global filters used for the same dashboard reports.

 > **Note** : Dashboard are identified with **Tachometer icon.**